Jan Těsnohlídek

-Jan Těsnohlídek (* April 11, 1987, Havlíčkův Brod, Czechoslovakia) is a Czech poet, writer, editor and publisher.
-He lived in Prague, Krucemburk and Krakow.
+Jan Těsnohlídek (born 11 April 1987) is a Czech poet, writer, editor and publisher.

 Life

-After K. V. Raise grammar school in Hlinsko he had many jobs - worked in bookstores, coffee shops, construction sites as a bricklayer, electrician, in galleries, in a fast-food restaurant, in the notary and attorney's office, etc. After he moved to Prague he briefly studied library studies and information studies at the Faculty of Arts of Charles University in Prague.
-Since 2008 to 2011 he has been editor and deputy editor of the magazine for contemporary poetry Psí víno.
+Těsnohlídek was born on 11 April 1987 in Havlíčkův Brod, Czechoslovakia.
+After K. V. Rais gymnasium in Hlinsko he moved to Prague, where he briefly studied library studies and information studies at the Faculty of Arts of Charles University in Prague.
+From 2008 to 2011 he was editor and deputy editor of the magazine for contemporary poetry Psí víno.
 In 2009 he founded with Petr Štengl publishing house called Petr Štengl, and in 2011 he established his own publishing house JT's.
 His poems have been translated into English, German, Italian, Finnish, Slovenian, Spain, Dutch and Polish, and printed in Czech and foreign journals and anthologies.
 He cooperated with music bands Umakart and Lesní zvěř.
-Since 2009 he started organize and since 2011 he is an appointed judge of the literary competition for young poets called Competition Ortenova Kutná Hora. he is the youngest member of Czech PEN Club.
-Since 2012 to 2016 he lived in Krakow, Poland.
+In 2009 he started to organize and since 2011 he is an appointed judge of the literary competition for young poets called Competition Ortenova Kutná Hora.
+He is the youngest member of Czech PEN Club.
+From 2012 to 2016 he lived in Kraków, Poland.

 Awards

-The author was awarded in a number of literary competitions for young writers (among other Ortenova Kutna Hora 2005-2008, Hořovice Václava Hraběte 2006, 2008).
-His poems was included in the book Best Czech Poems 2009 and 2013 (Host 2009, 2013).
-For his debut collection of poems Násilí bez předsudků (Violence without prejudices) acquired Jiří Orten Book Prize.
+Těsnohlídek was awarded in a number of literary competitions for young writers (among other Ortenova Kutná Hora 2005–2008, Hořovice Václava Hraběte 2006, 2008).
+His poems were included in the book Best Czech Poems 2009 and 2013.
+For his debut collection of poems Násilí bez předsudků (Violence without prejudice) he won the 2010 Jiří Orten Award.
 In 2010 he received one-month-long scholarship in Jyväskylä, Finland.
-He also received scholarships in Krakow, Poland (2012) and in Prague, Czech republic (2016) from Visegrad fund.
+He also received scholarships in Kraków, Poland (2012) and in Prague, Czech Republic (2016) from the International Visegrad Fund.